Fivell/policies/source/sections/05-roles_policy.md

    which they apply.
-7. Annually, and as necessary, reviews and updates documentation to respond to environmental or operational changes affecting the security and risk posture of ePHI stored, transmitted, or processed within Datica infrastructure.
+7. Annually, and as necessary, reviews and updates documentation to respond to environmental or operational changes affecting the security and risk posture of ePHI stored, transmitted, or processed within Versionista infrastructure.
 8. Develops and provides periodic security updates and reminder communications for all workforce members.
 9. Implements procedures for the authorization and/or supervision of workforce